Introduction

 How to Notify ASIC

 AFS licensees must promptly inform ASIC of any changes to their business and contact information to maintain accurate licence records.
-The primary method for notification is by submitting Form FS20 through ASIC’s Regulatory Portal.
+The required method for notification is to complete a ‘Change of details of an AFS licence’ transaction online through the ASIC Regulatory Portal.
+This streamlined portal-based transaction replaces the previous system of lodging a separate Form FS20.

 Steps to Notify ASIC:

-- Submit Form FS20: Complete and lodge Form FS20 via ASIC’s Regulatory Portal.
+- Complete the Online Transaction: Log in to the ASIC Regulatory Portal and initiate a ‘Change of details of an AFS licence’ transaction.
 Ensure all updated details align with those registered on the Australian Business Register (ABR).

 Consequences of Non-Compliance